-BaFin has currently 20 life insurers and 40 Pensionskassen under intense supervision.
+BaFin has currently 20 life insurers and around 40 Pensionskassen under intense supervision.
 Low interest rates and the effects of the pandemic continue to pose a challenge for Pensionskassen.

 In a speech at the annual conference for insurance supervision, BaFin’s executive director Frank Grund warned that the proposals made by the European Insurance and Occupational Pension Authority (EIOPA) relating to the review of the Solvency II Directive could lead to concerns for German life insurers, “in the form of a risk-free yield curve

 This would “lead to significantly higher capital requirements”, he said, adding that the regulator expects a change to the proposal.

 For Jörg Kukies, state secretary for Financial Market Policy and European Policy at the Federal Ministry of Finance, the Solvency II regime has contributed to giving the insurance industry a stabilising role during the pandemic.